|

 Also has the Freedom of three cities,

-Newcastle-upon-Tyne, Ipswich and Durham.
+Newcastle upon Tyne, Ipswich and Durham.
 Has a

 Class 91 loco named after him by East Coast Trains

-(click on pic, left), and a workboat, by Port of Tyne Authority. |
+Dewhurst, to receive such an honour, and a workboat, by Port of Tyne Authority. |

 England Career |